yesh0/mdouyin/README.md

   a user obviously has an empty feed, but the app stil shows something.
   Probably the app has some kind of internal cache such that it merges all feeds?
 - [ ] File uploading is really slow.
+- [ ] Argon2 is really memory-intensive.
+We should rate-limit registrations and logins.
+  Otherwise the gateway will get killed for using too much memory.

 ## Improvements